csantanapr/knative-minikube/README.md

 ## Configure Knative

-Setup domain name to use the External IP Address of the ingressgateway above
+Setup domain name to use the External IP Address of the istio-ingressgateway service above

 ```bash
 export KNATIVE_DOMAIN="$INGRESS_HOST.nip.io"